Periurban-initiative/Global-forum-documentation/Options/Welcome.rst

 The following types of content should not be sent out:
 ----------------------------------------------------------

-Unapproved requests for donations/fundraising (especially important for maintaining 501(c)(3) status)- Emails requesting capital/funds for a venture (unless relevant)- Repeated emails for self-promotion (typically, one email per quarter is allowed for a member promoting his/her product)- Requests for protected media/material (protected through copyright/membership/etc.)- Repeated emails (i.e. one member shares an article and a number of days later the article is shared again).- Members who repeatedly violate our policies regarding posting will be removed from the Global forum platform.
+* Unapproved requests for donations/fundraising (especially important for maintaining 501(c)(3) status).
+* Emails requesting capital/funds for a venture (unless relevant).
+* Repeated emails for self-promotion (typically, one email per quarter is allowed for a member promoting his/her product).
+* Requests for protected media/material (protected through copyright/membership/etc.)
+* Repeated emails (i.e. one member shares an article and a number of days later the article is shared again).
+* Members who repeatedly violate our policies regarding posting will be removed from the Global forum platform.

 Setting expectations
 ==============================================